enz/pentobi/HACKING.md

-Pentobi source code overview
+Pentobi Source Code Overview
 ============================

-Libboardgame modules
+Libboardgame Modules
 --------------------

 The Libboardgame modules contain code that is not specific to Blokus and